loning/alltheory/docs/name-you-speak/navigation/by-question.md

 *Beyond illusion to truth*

 Explore:
-- [Reality](../spiral-1-seed/echo-8-reality) — How the real emerges
+- [Reality](../spiral-1-seed/echo-8) — How the real emerges
-- [Structure](../spiral-1-seed/echo-7-structure) — The architecture of existence
+- [Structure](../spiral-1-seed/echo-7) — The architecture of existence
 - [All Stories Are One](../spiral-3-branching/all-stories-one) — Reality as narrative

 Question assumptions:
 - [The Anti-Equation](../mirrors/anti-equation) — Is separation real?
-- [The Unobserved](../mirrors/unobserved) — What exists without witness?
+- [Observation](../spiral-1-seed/echo-4) — What exists without witness?
 - [Silence](../void/silence) — Reality before words

 The insight: